sunny-g/remcycle/README.md

   * [`reduxSinksCombiner`](#reduxsinkscombiner)
   * [`shallowEquals`](#shallowequals)

-*NOTE: Many HOC factories have two versions, one that exposes `props` and `action`s and another that exposes the raw `props` source stream, `action` streams and component sources - use the latter for more granular control over stream manipulation and creation.*
+*NOTE: A few HOC factories have two versions, one that exposes single `props` or `action` objects and another that exposes the raw `props` source stream, `action` streams and component sources - use the latter for more granular control over stream manipulation and creation.*

 ### `mapProps`